-Australia works with World Food Programme to help people who are at risk of starvation or in dire need of food assistance.
+Australia works with World Food Programme (WFP) to help people who are at risk of starvation or in dire need of food assistance.
 Our partnership also helps prevent hunger and builds resilience in communities in or at risk of humanitarian need through programs that use food to promote economic growth.
-Australia's work with World Food Programme is governed by a Strategic Partnership Framework which ensures that in addition to improving food security, our priorities of protection, gender equality and women's empowerment and disability inclusion are effectively addressed.
+Australia's work with WFP is governed by a Strategic Partnership Framework which ensures that in addition to improving food security, our priorities of protection, gender equality and women's empowerment and disability inclusion are effectively addressed.

 - Provide ongoing support for the re-establishment of livelihoods and food security in communities after emergencies

 - Expand innovative food assistance initiatives that engage the private sector

 - Contribute to improved nutrition and increased access to education for children through school feeding programs